Christmas 2025 in Zermatt

 St Peter’s Church, Zermatt © Ricky Yates

-After conducting a wonderful service of Nine Lesson & Carols in the Frauenkirche, Dresden on the evening of Sunday 8th December, I was planning on spending a quiet Christmas at home in Stará Oleška.
+After conducting a wonderful service of Nine Lesson & Carols in the Frauen-kirche, Dresden on the evening of Sunday 8th December, I was planning on spending a quiet Christmas at home in Stará Oleška.
 My Christmas worship was going to be attending a service on Christmas Eve, in German, at the Lutheran Church in Obercunnersdorf, led by my good friend and colleague, Andrew Allen.
 I’m not due to officiate again at the Frauenkirche, until Thursday 2nd January 2025.

 Then, early in the afternoon of Thursday 19th December, an email dropped into my Inbox.
-It came from Jim Perryman, who oversees what is known as ‘Seasonal Mission’ for the Intercontinental Church Society (ICS).
+It came from Jim Perryman, who oversees what is known as ‘Short Term Mission’ for the Intercontinental Church Society (ICS).
 ICS are the C of E mission society who supported me when in Prague and continue to prayerfully support my ministry in Dresden.

 ICS owns a Church, dating from the late nineteenth century, in the Swiss ski resort of Zermatt, for which they recruit chaplains to serve, each for a period of two weeks, during the main summer and winter holiday seasons.
 The email explained that, due to ‘a sudden family tragedy’, the Chaplain who was meant to arrive in Zermatt on Tuesday 17th December, open everything up for the winter season, and then serve through to New Year’s Eve, was no longer able to be there.
 The email was a cri de cœur, asking if anyone knew a priest who would be able to travel to Zermatt and at least cover the planned and advertised services on Christmas Eve and Christmas Day.